Digital card: Other card types

+Digital-first cards are initially created in a digital format, like virtual cards, but with the option to link them to a physical card.
+Unlike traditional physical cards, these physical cards typically lack embossed or printed card details, such as the card number or cardholder name, for enhanced security and aesthetic purposes.
+This design makes Digital-first cards ideal for marketing and branding, as issuers can customize the card’s appearance without compromising functionality.
+Virtual-first cards are increasingly used by fintech companies and businesses seeking to combine digital convenience with a physical presence.

 Vulnerabilities

 DEF CON 24

 During DEF CON 24, Weston Hecker presented Hacking Hotel Keys, and Point Of Sales Systems.
 In the talk, Hecker described the way magnetic strip cards function and utilised spoofing software, and an Arduino to obtain administrative access from hotel keys, via service staff walking past him.
 Hecker claims he used administrative keys from POS systems on other systems, effectively providing access to any system with a magnetic stripe reader, providing access to run privileged commands.

 Usage

 Identification with a digital card is usually done in several ways: